laher/neorg-exec/README.md

 # neorg-exec

+    **PRE-ALPHA** - breaking changes incoming soon.
+See Planning, below

 Code block execution for [neorg](https://github.com/nvim-neorg/neorg), similar to [Org Mode's 'eval'](https://orgmode.org/manual/Evaluating-Code-Blocks.html)

 neorg-exec captures the results of the code block evaluation and inserts them in the norg file, right after the code block.

-The insertion point is after a newline and the ‘RESULTS’ keyword.
+The insertion point is after a newline and the ‘Results’ keyword.

-neorg-exec creates the ‘RESULTS’ keyword if one is not already there.
+neorg-exec creates the ‘Results’ keyword if one is not already there.

 This code began with [tamton-aquib's PR](https://github.com/nvim-neorg/neorg/pull/618) - thanks to @tamton-aquib.